 If you are renting accommodation in a rural area, check with the owner first as some more isolated properties may recommend you get bottled water instead.

 Italy with baby: availability of baby products (formula, weaning products) and breastfeeding etiquette

-Baby products are readily available in Italy in supermarket and pharmacies.
+Baby products are readily available in Italy in supermarkets and pharmacies.

-Depending where you are from you will recognize familiar brands (Pampers, Danone etc) side by site with local ones.
+Depending on where you are from you will recognize familiar brands (Pampers, Danone etc) side by side with local ones.

 Breastfeeding is very popular in Italy and you don’t need to follow any specific etiquette or cover up excessively to do so in public (what makes you comfortable is likely to be ok!)